rnoyscott/debug/README.md

 **email address and project code will need to be changed**

-The console output from running the script can be found in **consoleOutput.txt** which includes verbose error and warning messages.
+The console output from running the script can be found in **consoleOutput.txt** which includes verbose error and warning messages, along with the session information.